KU Student Housing Handbook

 Welcome and General Overview

-Welcome to KU Student Housing!
+Welcome to Housing & Residence Life!
 We're glad you're here.
-This handbook is designed to help you understand what it means to live in KU Student Housing facilities.
-We’ll cover everything from your contract and policies, to your rights, and more.
+This handbook is designed to help you understand what it means to live in Housing & Residence Life facilities.
+We’ll cover everything from your contract and policies to your rights, and more.
 You'll also find information about how your Student Housing staff can assist you, and the services offered in all of our buildings.

 Our Mission